oberien/das-protokoll/v2/READMEv2.1.md

 * Inotify / diffing (shouldn't be more than 20 lines with `inotify` and `diff` crate )
 * Verification that blockid is valid hash of block
 * Proper error handling (currently crash on any unexpected message)
+* Resending of RootUpdate (currently only BlockRequests are resent)

 Notes: